ssube/js-utils/README.md

 ## Features

-- bundled with rollup
+- build scripts with `make`
-- tested with mocha
+- build pipeline with `gitlab`
+  - update github commit status
-- type checking from typescript
+  - publish docker images from branches & tags
-- style checking from tslint (with plugins)
+  - publish npm packages from tags
-- code coverage with source maps from nyc
-- pipeline and published tags with gitlab CI
+- bundled with `rollup`
-- identical local and CI builds with make
+- type checking with `typescript`
+- style checking with `tslint` (and plugins)
-- test harness with mocha, source map support, and helpers for async leak tracking
+- tested with `mocha` (with source map supports and helpers for async leak tracking)
+- code coverage with `nyc`
-- changelog from standard-release
+- changelog with `standard-release`

 ### Intentionally Omitted Features